A Solo Guide to Beach Hopping in Sri Lanka

 This next leg of the tour takes us to the eastern coast town of Arugam Bay.
 The town relies on fishing and tourism to power its economy, and is also known as the country’s most popular surfing destination.
 Arugam Bay has been counted among the top ten surfing destinations in the world!
 With a low residential population, visitors to its beaches can generally find peace and quiet when relaxing on its shores.

 If you’re interested in surfing, here are the best surfing spots in Arugam Bay to hunt for!

 The final stop on this beach-hopping tour takes us all the way up the east coast of Sri Lanka to Trincomalee, one of the oldest cities in Asia.
-With clean white sands and clear blue waters, the beaches at Trinco are known to be some of the most beautiful in Sri Lanka – especially when watching a sunrise.
+With clean white sands and clear blue waters, the beaches in Trincomalee are known to be some of the most beautiful in Sri Lanka – especially for catching a sunrise.
 The shallow waters allow beach-goers to wander as far as a hundred metres into the ocean with the water barely reaching their chests.
 Whale watching is also becoming an increasingly popular activity off its coast, and is a great way to end your beach adventure.
 Here are 5 things you should know before planning your whale watching trip.